ministryofjustice/intranet/docker/README.md

 using the VPN, or using an `auth.json` cofiguration, which provides httpbasic username/password access to the repo (most commonly used for CI).

+## Production container

+The WP production container can be built by copying `dotenv.example` to `.env.production` and editing its values and by editing `docker-compose.yml` and adding suitable values where noted.